-Life Insurance provides three main purposes: pay for burial expenses and final bills to close out your estate, replace the income you would have provided to a dependent (relative or business partner), or to gift to a charity or institution you want to support.
+From its’ earliest version, life insurance was created to replace some portion of future income of the deceased.
+It’s one way to reduce the financial risk of dying too soon.
+Life Insurance has three main purposes: to pay for burial expenses and final bills to close out your estate, to replace the income you would have provided to a dependent (relative or business partner), or to gift to a favored charity or institution.

-A Whole Life policy is calculated based on your life expectancy – age, health and family illness history.
-The younger you are the lower the cost and the annual rate will never change.
+The cost of a Whole Life policy is calculated based on your life expectancy – age, health and family illness history.
+The younger you are the lower the cost and the annual rate never changes.

-Over the years as you continue to make payments you will accumulate equity in the policy.
+Over the years as you continue to make premium payments your policy will accumulate equity.
 This is the living benefit of a Whole Life policy.
 As the owner, you can borrow against your equity at a lower interest rate, regardless of your credit rating.
 Any outstanding balance will reduce the death benefit paid upon your death.

 Another benefit of getting a Whole Life policy when you are young is to lock in your good health.
 Some illnesses may prevent you from being able to afford or qualify for a policy at some future date.
 Consider it as a cornerstone of your estate plan.

 A Term Life policy is calculated on a specific time frame of coverage, such as 5, 10 or 20 years.
 The shorter terms are less expensive, since the insurance company is taking on a much lower risk.
-These policies are a good way to cover a mortgage, car payments or college expenses on your behalf.
+These policies can help cover specific debts, such as a mortgage, car payments or college expenses upon your death.
 At the end of the term, you can let the policy go or renew it based on your current age and health.

 You can own more than one policy, a smaller Whole Life to be with you long term and Term Policies to cover those higher ticket items as needed.
 It’s very important to consider the long term strength and stability of the insurance company you choose to work with.
 You want to make sure they will be there when you are gone.